vansh-seth/Computer-graphics-Open-GL/OpenGL-Line-Rectangle-Pentagon/Readme.md

 - **Syntax**: `glFlush();`
 - **Effect**: Guarantees that all previous OpenGL commands will be completed in a finite amount of time.
 It does not wait for the commands to finish, it just ensures they will be processed.

----

-This `README.md` provides a theoretical overview of drawing shapes in OpenGL and explains key concepts and differences between common functions and libraries used in OpenGL programming.